 It's a very subjective gameplay design decision.
 I personally enjoyed it because it set the master sword apart from everything else in the game, and it encouraged me to keep changing things up and...

 It's a very subjective gameplay design decision.
-I personally enjoyed it because it set the master sword apart from everything else in the game, and it encouraged me to keep changing things up and freely chuck low-durability weapons at enemies' taxes.
+I personally enjoyed it because it set the master sword apart from everything else in the game, and it encouraged me to keep changing things up and freely chuck low-durability weapons at enemies' faces.

 It gives BotW a unique feel compared to other Zelda games.
 I kinda hate shield durability though.
 It made sledding on my ancient shields a painful decision until I used a glitch to get unlimited crafting parts from a guardian.